SlowDash integrates Python scripts written by users, with features including:

 , which instructs the web browser to wait for

-completion of the function execution before doing any other things
+completion of the function execution before doing anything else

 On a canvas panel, a button to call a task can be placed by: